 Bruce Hayes has been involved in driving Operational Excellence and Quality Improvement for over 25 years.
 During his tenure at Motorola his was part of the MBNQA winning team and won 3 CEO Quality Awards for performance excellence.
 He is currently co-founder of NeuraMetrics, Inc. where he has helped to architect a best in class, web based assessment platform.
-You can write to him at: bhayes@NeuraMetrics.com.
+For information about this article you may contact Mike St. Angelo at mstangelo@neurametrics.com